Fintech Transfer Pricing Consulting

 Santa Usenko, trusted advisor in fintech transfer pricing.
 From supporting Series A–D fintech companies through international expansion to designing transfer pricing frameworks for payment platforms and licensed financial institutions, she delivers practical, scalable solutions across tax, regulatory, and operational challenges.
 With extensive experience advising fintech groups across the UK, EU, and US, Santa leads transfer pricing design, implementation, and documentation aligned with OECD guidelines.
 She specialises in building robust financial models and pricing frameworks that bring clarity to complexity and ensure businesses remain compliant and commercially aligned.
 Schedule a consultation to discuss your challenges.

-Fintech Transfer Pricing Manager
+Fintech Transfer Pricing Expert

 Frequently asked questions for fintech businesses